Our 2016 Handspun Skeins Competition was a big success! Many attendees admired the entries on display and imagined the skeins they might submit.

 Definitely submit your yarns for us to admire!
 You will be surprised at how much we appreciate your work.
 We invite all skill levels to participate.

-It’s easy to submit!
-We invite all skill levels to participate.
-We’ll post updates soon.
-Here are the basics you’ll need to know as you spin your fibre:
+It’s easy to submit.
+Check out the technical details available HERE.
+What follows are the basics you’ll need to know as you spin your fibre: